hvoss-techfak/AQGT/README.md

 # AQ-GT / AQ-GT-A

-This project is a pytorch implementation of *AQ-GT: a Temporally Aligned and Quantized GRU-Transformer for Co-Speech Gesture Synthesis* \
+This project is a pytorch implementation of: \
+*AQ-GT: a Temporally Aligned and Quantized GRU-Transformer for Co-Speech Gesture Synthesis*

-with the extension (AQ-GT-A) from the paper *Augmented Co-Speech Gesture Generation: Including Form and Meaning Features to Guide Learning-Based Gesture Synthesis*.
+with the extension (AQ-GT-A) from the paper: \
+*Augmented Co-Speech Gesture Generation: Including Form and Meaning Features to Guide Learning-Based Gesture Synthesis*.

 ## Environment & Training